facelessuser/pymdown-extensions/docs/src/markdown/extensions/superfences.md

         import foo.bar.baz
         ```

-For JavaScript libraries, nothing is injected into the output.
-Since every JavaScript library has different requirements
-to get line numbers to show, it is impossible for SuperFences to know what to inject.
+For JavaScript libraries, a class of `linenums` is written to the block.
+This may or may not be leveraged by your
+chosen highlighter.
+It is uncertain at this time whether line number support for JavaScript highlighters will be
+enhanced beyond this.w what to inject.

 ## Highlighting Lines